 The campground offers single and group sites, some of which are accessible.
 Picnic tables and campfire rings with grills are provided, as are accessible vault toilets and drinking water.

 This campground has moved to a two-day cut off window (instead of a 3-day cut off window).
 This means you need to reserve your campsite at least 24-hours in advance of check-in time (2pm).
 If any campsite is not reserved by the 24-hour cut off time, it is made available for first-come, first-serve campers for one night only.
 For the first-come first-serve camper to stay longer, they must call or go online to make their reservation to secure the site.
-Check in/out is at 2 pm.
+Check out is 1pm, Check in is at 2 pm.

 Refunds: Refund requests made through www.recreation.gov will be charged a $10 processing fee.
 This fee is retained by the reservation service contractor along with the non-refundable reservation fee.
 All requests for the return of the non-refundable reservation fee and the cancellation fee will be declined by the campground concessionaire as they did not receive these fees (these are the fees retained by the reservation contractor, a different entity).